 There is no current policy that requires a resource order for most individuals, including AD's to travel to attend training.
 Because of this, and in an effort to minimize unnecessary IROC orders, EACC will only create, or process orders for overhead to attend training on a case by case basis.

 Trainee Requests

-Name request for geographic area priority trainee positions will be justified withing the special needs as being approved by the GATR and will be processed without delay.
+Name request for geographic area priority trainee positions will be justified within the special needs as being approved by the GATR and will be processed without delay.
+Hosting GA priority trainee list should be utilized first.